Charmed Particles: January 2009 Archives

 There's a lot of discussion about why it is that social media is challenging advertising and on the roles of each in the future.
 Let me make a homely metaphor, and talk about bars and dating.

-I worked with a guy once who had a remarkable plan for picking up women - he simply asked every attractive women he met to come out with him.
+I worked with a guy once who had a remarkable plan for picking up women – he simply asked every attractive women he met to come out with him.
 Literally.
-If we went to a restaurant for lunch, he would ask out five women on the way to the restaurant, and once we were there, he'd walk past every woman on the path from the door to our table and ask them.
-He had matchbooks printed up with his name and number, and just handed them to women as he walked by.
+If we went to a restaurant for lunch, he would ask out five women on the way to the restaurant, and once we were there, he’d walk past every woman on the path from the door to our table and ask them.

 I'm an inside > out guy; it's difficult for me to make a plan without having some basic idea about the deep, underlying models that my plan is supposed to interact with.
 In any situation, I'm more of a hedgehog (knows one great thing) than a fox (knows many things).